Quantum capacity analysis of finite-dimensional lossy channels: Quantum capacity analysis

+In this section we analyze the quantum capacity $Q$ of MAD channels.
 For antidegradable channels, we already know that $Q=0$.
 In the case of MAD's once the degradability region is found, in that region we can compute the quantum capacity, the question is then: can we do better?
-In \cite{mad3}, the authors showcased a procedure through which they were able to compute $Q$ for some configurations of $3$-dimensional MAD channels which were neither degradable nor antidegradable.
-We did the same for $4$-dimensional MAD channels, slightly generalizing the procedure which is summarized below: \begin{itemize} \item Find degradability conditions as seen in Section \ref{section:degradability:recipe}. \item Compute quantum capacity in degradable conditions using \eqref{equation:qcapacitydegMAD}. \item Starting from a degradability condition, increase the non-zero decay probabilities so that one of the $\gamma_{jj}$'s becomes $0$, then compute the quantum capacity of the resulting channel, mapping the problem to the one outlined in Section \ref{section:completedamping} using \eqref{equation:unitarycovariancecapacity}, where the unitaries are level-swap unitaries. \item If the quantum capacity obtained in the last point is equal to the one at the corresponding border of the degradability condition (e.g. if we computed the capacity at $\gamma_{jj} = 0$, the corresponding border would be the one where the degradability conditions on the $\gamma_{ji}$'s are saturated), we make use of the monotonicity properties for the capacity (see Section \ref{section:monotonicity}) to conclude that the region between the two borders would have the same capacity as the one computed at one of the borders. \item We iterate the last three points until possible. \end{itemize} In Section \ref{section:example}, we provide an example to clarify the process.
-Note that this algorithm exploits computations of the capacity on lower-dimensional MAD's, meaning that the result found e.g. for $4$-dimensional MAD's would also be useful for the capacity computations of $5,6,...$-dimensional MAD's.
+In~\cite{mad3}, the Authors showcased a procedure through which they were able to compute $Q$ for some configurations of $3$-dimensional MAD channels which were neither degradable nor antidegradable.
+This can be also applied to higher dimensional channels by slightly generalizing the procedure along the lines summarized below: \begin{itemize} \item Find degradability conditions as seen in Section \ref{section:degradability}. \item Compute quantum capacity in degradable conditions using \eqref{equation:qcapacitydegMAD}. \item Starting from a degradability condition, increase the non-zero decay probabilities so that one of the $\gamma_{jj}$'s becomes $0$, then compute the quantum capacity of the resulting channel, mapping the problem to the one outlined in Section~\ref{QforCDMAD}. \item If the quantum capacity obtained in the last point is equal to the one at the corresponding border of the degradability condition (e.g. if we computed the capacity at $\gamma_{jj} = 0$, the corresponding border would be the one where the degradability conditions on the $\gamma_{ji}$'s are saturated), we make use of the monotonicity properties for the capacity (see Section \ref{section:monotonicity}) to conclude that the region between the two borders would have the same capacity as the one computed at one of the borders. \item We iterate the last three points until possible. \end{itemize} In Section \ref{section:example}, we provide an example to clarify the process for $d=4$ MAD channels.
+Note that this algorithm exploits computations of the capacity on lower-dimensional MAD's, meaning that the result found e.g. for $4$-dimensional MAD's would also be useful for the capacity computations of MAD's of larger dimensions.
+In the remaining part of the present section we present the two key ingredients of the procedure, namely, a study of monotonicity properties of the quantum capacity of MAD channels of dimension $d$, and a detailed analysis of the quantum capacity for MAD channels characterized by complete damping ($\gamma_{jj}=0$) of some levels.